StaccioliJoao/imagetoascii/README.md

-# imagetoascii
+# Image to Ascii
-Converts a image to ASCII characters
+Converts a image to ASCII art utilizing the PIL Image module.